id01/passman/README.md

 Install mysql, gcc, pyelliptic, tcpserver.
 Run ./setup.sh
 Run ./service.sh to start the service.
-Symlink a folder on your webserver to this folder for setting up of new users from the internet.
+Symlink a folder on your webserver to backend/wwwroot for setting up of new users from the internet.

 ## Frontend Installation
 Install web extension on browser.
 It won't work yet.
-Run ./install.sh in the frontend/webui folder.
-MAKE SURE TO RUN IT IN THE RIGHT FOLDER!!!
+Add 'python frontend/webextension/webextension_server/httpserver.py' to startup.
-Change "host" and "port" parameters in frontend/webui/passclient_webui.py file to appropriate values so you can connect to the right server.
+Change "host" and "port" parameters in frontend/webextension/webextension_server/communicator.py to appropriate values so you can connect to the right server.
+Log out then log in.

 ## Features
 Variable symmetric and elliptic curve algorithms.
 (Including AES-256 and sect571k1)